Sleeping and safe sleep

 Every child is different, so only do what you feel comfortable with and what you think will suit your child.
 There are some simple techniques you can try if you or your child is suffering from a lack of sleep.

-- the NHS has useful information on babies sleep
+The NHS has useful information on sleep and young children.

-- Children - The Sleep Charity provides information and resources about children’s sleep
+The Sleep Charity provides information and resources about children’s sleep.

-- UNICEF Caring for Your Baby at Night and When Sleeping covers a range of topics, including getting some rest, night feeding, safe sleeping environments and helping baby to settle
+Caring for Your Baby at Night and When Sleeping from UNICEF covers a range of topics, including getting some rest, night feeding, safe sleeping environments and helping baby to settle.

-In York, the Healthy Child Service can provide children’s sleep information and support.
-Service Hours are Monday to Friday, 9.00am to 4.30pm.
-Contact us by:
+In York, the Healthy Child Service can provide baby and children’s sleep information and support.